-Each week the Bank of England publishes a summary balance sheet showing its main assets and liabilities.
-It is known as the Bank Return and has three parts: the consolidated balance sheet of the Bank and the balance sheets of its Issue and Banking Departments.
+Following the Bank Charter Act of 1844 the Bank was required to publish each week a summary balance sheet showing its main assets and liabilities, known as the Bank Return.
+The Bank Return publication has three parts: the consolidated balance sheet of the Bank and the balance sheets of its Issue and Banking Departments.

-The format of the Bank Return has changed from time to time, most recently with effect from 24 May 2006, following the introduction of a new framework for the Bank’s monetary operations.
+- The format of the Bank Return has changed from time to time, including with effect from 24 May 2006, when the Bank introduced reserves averaging.